stacktoheap/stacktoheap.github.io/_posts/2015-11-22-sharing-docker-images-without-registry.markdown

 Also, once a workstation has a set of images, pulling in new versions or similar images becomes a breeze.

+But we wanted to share images between developer workstations, without having to push and pull from a registry.

 ### Why no registry?

 Recently, when we were switching to a docker based workflow, we found that pulling in the base set of images from our internal registry on AWS + S3 was taking a lot of time.
 Not to mention that it was also eating up our bandwidth.
 In order to make it easy and fast for new developers to get started with our project, we wanted to setup a local "store" of images that we can pull our images from.
-This store will also help us share new images much faster as well.
+This store will also help us share new images quicker as well.

-Instead of setting up a local registry in our office LAN, we decided to keep things simple and setup a simple workstation to pull in images as files.
+Instead of setting up a local registry in our office LAN, we decided to keep things simple and setup a simple workstation to pull in images via SSH.
 The `docker save` and `docker load` commands helped us beautifully here.
 We also piped from/to these command directly to/from the workstation, and avoided local files altogether.

 ### docker save and docker load